-Department of Medical History and Ethics is a unit of the Institute of Public Health at the Medical Faculty of Vilnius University.
-The Department was established in 2002.
-Since its establishment the Department has been chaired by Prof. Dr. Eugenijus Gefenas.
+Centre for Health Ethics, Law and History is a unit of the Institute of Public Health at the Medical Faculty of Vilnius University.
+The Centre was established in 2002.
+Since its establishment the Centre has been chaired by Prof. Dr. Eugenijus Gefenas.

-The main mission of the department is to introduce medical humanities into the curriculum of future health care professionals.
+The main mission of the Centre is to introduce medical humanities into the curriculum of future health care professionals.

 This mission is being fulfilled by the following activities: